techx/gallexy/README.md

   devMode: true /*set if you want the app to not send emails and auto register people when the sign up, good for testing. */ };
 ```
-  3. simply run `gulp` to start the server and database.
+  3. simply run `gulp` in the `/server` folder to start the server and database.
     * If the DB doesn't work, you could run it using the `mongod` command, modify the DB URL in the `app.js`, then run the app using `npm start`
 ## API
 #### Documentation coming soon